LucGeritz/Tempie/readme.md

 So what happened?
 First an instance of tempie was created.
 The constructor parameter can either be a string (like in the example) or, more useful in the real world, the file name of a template file.

 Then `$tempie->load($data)` is used to load the data in the template.
 This data is expected to be an associative array.
-In the template you can reference to the key of the array, Templie will replace it by its value.
+In the template you can reference to the key of the array, Tempie will replace it by its value.

 ## Nested arrays
 Nested arrays work as well.
 Use a period to refer to a subelement.
 The earlier example could be rewritten as such..